Things To Do In The Dolomites In Winter: Ski And No Ski

 It’s essential that you have dinner reservations because lots of people and restaurants being closed might make it hard to find an empty table.

-In conclusion: what to do in the Dolomites in winter
+So, what to do in the Dolomites in winter?

 There are lots of things to do in the Dolomites in winter, of course, and it’s not all about skiing.
 We enjoyed different activities, and we have even more on our bucket list now.